 What is Breast Lift?

-A breast lift, also known as mastopexy, is a procedure to raise, reshape, balance and rejuvenate breast that has lost its youthfulness due to aging, breastfeeding, weight loss, etc. In this procedure excess stretched skin is removed from the breasts and the surrounding tissues are tightened.
+A breast lift, also known as mastopexy, is a procedure to raise, reshape, balance and rejuvenate a breast that has lost its youthfulness due to ageing, breastfeeding, weight loss, etc. In this procedure excess, stretched skin is removed from the breasts and the surrounding tissues are tightened.
 You can combine a breast lift surgery with breast augmentation procedure to increase the fullness of the breast.
 Alternatively, you can choose to undergo a breast reduction surgery in combination with a breast lift surgery if the size or weight of your breasts is causing you discomfort.

 Who is a good candidate?